zabbix-community/helm-zabbix/charts/zabbix/README.md

 ## Version 6.1.0

-- Removing support for non-default Kubernetes features and Custom Resource objects: `IngressRoute`, `Route`, more info: #123
+- Removing support for non-default Kubernetes features and Custom Resource objects: `IngressRoute`, `Route`, more info: [#123](https://github.com/zabbix-community/helm-zabbix/pull/123)
-- Removing support for [karpenter](https://karpenter.sh) due to the more generalistic approach: #121
+- Removing support for [karpenter](https://karpenter.sh) due to the more generalistic approach: [#121](https://github.com/zabbix-community/helm-zabbix/pull/121)
-- Adding support to deploy any arbitrary manifests together with this Helm Chart by embedding them in the `.Values.extraManifests` list (#121)
+- Adding support to deploy any arbitrary manifests together with this Helm Chart by embedding them in the `.Values.extraManifests` list [#121](https://github.com/zabbix-community/helm-zabbix/pull/121)
-- From now on, the keys to use for a *unifiedSecret* to configure postgresql access globally for all relevant components that this Helm Chart deploys, can be configured in values.yaml
+- From now on, the keys to use for a `unifiedSecret` to configure postgresql access globally for all relevant components that this Helm Chart deploys, can be configured in `values.yaml` file
-- It is now possible to use a different Schema other than "public" in Postgresql database, when using an external database
+- It is now possible to use a different Schema other than `public` in Postgresql database, when using an external database

 ## Version 6.0.0